gregfagan/blog/xr-remote-display/README.md

 The web platform is a compelling choice for immersive XR development.
-The WebXR API is mature enough to build great experiences, and deliver them to users without gatekeepers.
+The WebXR API is mature enough to build great experiences, and deliver them to users quickly and without gatekeepers.

-One benefit of using web technologies is enabling rapid iteration times.
+One benefit of using web technologies is rapid iteration times.
 From the early days of "live reload" to modern state-preserving "hot module replacement," it's long been the norm to modify a web page or app while it's running and quickly see the results.
-These tools offer a solution to one of the pain points of XR development, where the iteration cycle is usually slowed by having to code outside of your immersive experience, and often with the headset removed, requiring cumbersome donning and doffing for every tweak.
+These tools offer a solution to one of the pain points of XR development, where the iteration cycle is usually slowed by having to code outside of your immersive experience, often with the headset removed, requiring cumbersome donning and doffing for every tweak.

-If you're iterating on non-interactive parts of the experience, like graphics or audio, then you can work against a flat projection of the scene, maybe using the WebXR emulator Chromium dev tool.
+If you're iterating on non-interactive parts of the experience, like graphics or audio, then you can work against a flat projection of the scene, maybe using the Chromium WebXR emulator dev tool.
 If your headset produces clear enough text to work with, you can also use a remote display or remote desktop app to keep the headset on.
 You'll still encounter friction when working on interactive behaviors, like gestures, that require you to actually enter the immersive